Distributed Machine Learning in D2D-Enabled Heterogeneous Networks: Architectures, Performance, and Open Challenges: Introduction

-\textbf{Training process of SL}: Regarding a typical SL training process, an ML network is firstly split into two subnetworks via cutting in the middle layer of the network.
+\textbf{Training process of SL}: To achieve SL training, an ML neural network is firstly split into two subnetworks via splitting in the middle layer (i.e., a split layer) of the network.
 Generally, the subnetwork associated with input layer is deployed on the clients' side, and the one related with output layer will be deployed at an SL server.
-In each iteration, a client first starts training by performing forward propagation; and then, the activation data, i.e., the output of cut layer of the client (with label data), will be transmitted to the SL server (step 1).
-After receiving the activation data, the SL server first continues forward propagation over the subnetwork to obtain output results; and then, starts with the back propagation by calculating the loss of the output results, as well as label data based on label sharing\cite{SL-2018}.
+In each iteration, a client starts training by performing forward propagation; and then, the activation data, i.e., the output of split layer of the client (with label data), will be transmitted to the SL server (step 1).
+Upon receiving the activation data, the SL server proceeds with forward propagation within its subnetwork to derive output results, and subsequently initiates the back propagation process, which involves the computation of the loss by comparing the output results with the provided label data\cite{SL-2018}.
 Similarly, the output of cut layer can be transmitted back to the client for subsequent back propagation (step 2).
-Notably, if the client does not transmit label data to the server, i.e., without label sharing, the output layer should be deployed on the client's side for loss calculation.
 Finally, subnetworks on both the client and server can be updated respectively.
 By offloading the model parameter of the current client to the next client (step 3) and repeating the above steps, the model can be trained sequentially over multiple clients.